Minz16/WIFI-GETTER/README.md

 Even though your PC might think this file is a virus, its not.
 You can simpy see it on the code, however  this might be also a problem when you start the program, then you just need to allow it to run.
 If you are still suspicious about it, you can start the file on a empty folder and without executing it as admin.
 However the program is also fully useable without admin permission.

+## Special Thanks

+Im thanking ┬úunL╦å for great help in programming this file.

 ## Releases

    Art      | Version | Link